If you’ve suffered an injury that led to an amputation, the physical and mental effects can be huge.

-There are also times when a person may have suffered an injury that warrants an amputation in order to save the person's life.
-This could be due to severe damage to bones and/or skin tissue.
+There are also times when an injury that warrants an amputation in order to save the person's life.
+This could be due to severe damage to bones, skin or tissue.
 In this case, a surgeon will do everything in their power to save the limb and use amputation as a last resort.

-There are times when a limb may be replanted (re-attached) if the limb has been preserved correctly.
-However, this kind of surgery isn’t always successful.
-The limb and its useful functionality will be monitored and if the limb doesn’t demonstrate its full and useful function, the decision may be made to amputate.
-This could take effect years after the initial injury.
+A limb can be replanted (re-attached) if it’s been preserved correctly, but this kind of surgery isn’t always successful.
+The limb and its functionality will be monitored and if it doesn’t demonstrate its full and useful function, the decision may be made to amputate.
+This could happen years after the initial injury.

 Areas of Amputation

 An amputation can happen to any part of the body's limbs and extremities (fingers and toes) and they are categorised by the part of the body that is removed.

 In all cases, surgeons will attempt to save as much of the injured limb as possible.